NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 Package Functionality
 ---------------------
-The core functionality of the package can be explained by the functionality of the MDSL.py file.
+The core functionality of the package is contained in the MDSL.py file.
 The code routine of the MDSL.py file is segmented into **seven sections**.

 **Section 1**

 Sets up parameters.
-Here, you can pre-set the parameters for the model data and the NCH calculation.
+Here, you can pre-set parameters for the model data and the NCH calculation.

 **Section 2**